City, county, cookies, luncheon covers it all

-The Madison County Chamber of Commerce had several guests at this month's luncheon, April 7.
-The group was visited by Madison County Commissioner Larry Kemp, Fredericktown Alderman Kevin Jones, Mayor-elect Travis Parker, and from Feed the Families Teri Moss and Kim Long.
+Madison County Chamber of Commerce members heard a review of civic initiatives from several guests earlier this month.
+The group was visited by Madison County Commissioner Larry Kemp, Fredericktown Alderman Kevin Jones, Mayor-elect Travis Parker, and from Feed the Families, Teri Moss and Kim Long.

 First up, Kemp spoke to the members about what has been going on in the county lately.